NathanDuPont/Discovery-World-Face-GAN/examples/README.md

 ### Cloning the submodules

-When cloning the repository, you will need to run the following command to set up the repositories:

-`git submodule update --init --recursive`
+When cloning the repository, you will need to run the following command to set up the repositories: may need to first run the following line if one ROSIE `git submodule sync` `git submodule update --init --recursive`

 This will add in the submodules, and link them to our repository.
 The submodule is just a link from our repository to another repository, which allows for us to easily use their code within our project.